microsoft/table-transformer/docs/INFERENCE.md

 csv = extracted_table['csv']
 html = extracted_table['html']
 ```

 ## Model Files
+To run the pipelines, you need to provide config and model checkpoint files.

 For table detection you need:
 1. A detection model config JSON file
 2. A pre-trained detection model checkpoint file